dmitriylogunov/roybell-robot/README.md

+# Coding assessment

+Create a Javascript application in which you can simulate controlling a robot.
+The robot should be placed on a 5x5 grid.
+Supply controls that let you move the robot forwards in the direction it is facing, and rotate the robot in place to face any cardinal direction.
+Use any Javascript framework you’re comfortable with, as long as it runs in modern web browsers (we’re not looking for backwards compatibility in this test).
+Take a look around bellroy.com and use what you see to give your application a Bellroy “look”.

+# Available scripts

+`npm run dev`

+`npm run build`

+`npm run test`

+`npm run test:ui`

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.